dkoutny/DeepEntanglement/README.md

 predict_concurrence_or_MI.ipynb
 </h3>
-The Jupyter notebook predict_concurrence_or_MI.ipynb contains a code for the concurrence and mutual information estimation in two-qubit systems using the trained neural networks.
-The code contains also the maximum likelihood algorithm for the comparison.
+The Jupyter notebook predict_concurrence_or_MI.ipynb contains a code for the concurrence and mutual information estimation in two, three and four-qubit systems using the trained neural networks.
+The code contains also the maximum likelihood and maximum likelihood maximum entropy algorithms  for the comparison.

 <h3>
 netTraining_measurement_specific_DNNs.py and netTraining_meaurement_independent_DNN.py